 A Belden 9841 (Single pair) or 9842 (Two pair) or similar cable with a characteristic impedance of 120 ohms is recommended.
-The cable should be terminated at each end with a 120 ohm, wquarter watt (or greater) resistor.
+The cable should be terminated at each end with a 120 ohm, quarter watt (or greater) resistor.
 Note: Diagram shows wiring topology only.
-Always follow terminal identification on the user manual.
+Always follow terminal identification as per the wiring diagram lasered on the side of the NR10.